 A new platform, a new approach

-The interesting thing about that statistic is how many of those that did actually succeeded in getting their money back: Almost half!
-Which seems to suggest that even more drivers charged with a penalty could benefit from a better organised system for appeals.
+There’s an interesting question about that statistic: How many of those that did actually succeeded in getting their money back: Almost half!
+One thing’s for sure: Even more drivers charged with a penalty could benefit from a better organised system for appeals.

 This insight may explain why the TPT has agreed to collaborate with customer service company Resolver on an online platform allowing anyone with a parking ticket to try and resolve their issue.